 Common mistakes on pay application

 Getting paid for what you’ve earned and maintaining steady cash flow is crucial for any construction project.
 Unfortunately, preparing a full pay application and gathering all of the necessary documentation is a tedious and time-consuming process.

-Forgetting to include lien waivers
+3. Forgetting to include lien waivers

 Practically every construction project will require lien waivers in some fashion or another.
 The contract will typically state that lien waivers (conditional ones!) be sent with pay applications in exchange for payment.
 Not only from the contractor seeking payment, but also from their subs and suppliers as well.
 Waivers should be gathered at every tier of the payment chain, and failure to do so could slow down the payment process.